oampo/thinkful-projects/node/error-creation-handling/television.md

 The new Samsung Smart TV features 4-D images, 8-D sound, hyper-HD technology, and best of all, a JavaScript API.
 Reliability on the early models isn't great, so you have been asked to implement the error handling code for [the JavaScript API](https://gist.github.com/oampo/5c76f5df3bcb7ee8cc8d).
 To help you out the chief engineer has printed out a copy of the troubleshooting section of the manual:

-> If you television will not switch on you may have one of the following problems:
+> If your television will not switch on you may have one of the following problems:
 >
 > * *Unable to power television on (I)* - If you are unable to power on your television you have a faulty plug socket.
 Insert a metal fork or thin conductive object into the socket.
 >     - Error classification: TV Error